 - The Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools, which is headquartered in Chicago, IL.

-WHAT purpose foes HLC serve in the accreditation process?
+WHAT purpose does HLC serve in the accreditation process?

-- To accredit higher learning instituti0ons in a 19-state region.
+- To accredit higher learning institutions in a 19-state region.